evncosta/100-Days-of-Code/Day 19/Turtle Racing Game/README.md

 - Coordinate-based collision detection
 - Game state management with boolean flags
 - List operations for managing multiple objects

-## 🎓 Course Context

-This project was part of **Day 19: Instances, State and Higher Order Functions** in the 100 Days of Code curriculum.
-It demonstrates object management and interactive programming.

 ## 🐢 Turtle Colors Available